Silicon-7/challenges/sudoku_challenge.md

 Your runner file will use 'require_relative' to reference the file that holds your logic.

-The sudoku puzzles that your program will solve can be found puzzles.txt file.
+The sudoku puzzles that your program will solve can be found [puzzles.txt](puzzles.txt) file.

-Your program will read the file, input the string, and solve the puzzle (one at a time).
+Your program will read the file, pull in the string representing an unsolved puzzle, and solve the puzzle (one puzzle at a time).

 Start by writing a program that just solves the first puzzle.
+The puzzles are harder toward the bottom of the text file.